andyrids/micropython-default/README.md

 `micropython-default/src/micropython_default` is the main project directory.

-The `env/secrets.py` is used to store credentials to connect to a WLAN and to connect to the Pico, when in AP mode.
+The `env/secrets.py` is used to store credentials to connect to a WiFi network and to connect to the Pico, when in AP mode.
 The default secrets file contents are shown below:

 ```python
 AP_SSID = None